wistia/wistia-open-docs/_posts/data-api.md

-id    | Numeric id of the account name  | Account name url   | Account's main Wistia URL (e.g. `http://brendan.wistia.com`)
+id    | Numeric id of the account name  | Account name url   | Account's main Wistia URL (e.g. `http://brendan.wistia.com`) mediaCount   | The total number of medias in this account

 ---